nitzanwilnai/Cardwheel/README.md

 When the data is changed, you need to parse the balance through the drop-down menu to get it into the game: `Cardwheel -> Balance -> Parse Local`.

 To make a build, use the drop-down menu `Cardwheel -> Build`.

+## License

+Cardwheel is released as source-available software under a Non-Commercial, No-Modification license.
+You may view and redistribute the code *unmodified* for non-commercial purposes only, and attribution is required.

+Commercial use, sublicensing, modification, and derivative works are expressly prohibited.

+See the LICENSE file for full terms.